 Additionally, it is NYSTEC’s policy to provide equal employment opportunity (EEO) to all individuals, regardless of actual or perceived race, color, creed, religion, sex, or gender (including pregnancy, childbirth, and related medical conditions), gender identity or gender expression (including transgender status), age, national origin, ancestry, protected citizenship status, physical or mental disability, protected medical condition, genetic information, military service and veteran status, sexual orientation, marital status, or any other characteristic protected by applicable law.
 NYSTEC is strongly committed to this policy and believes in the letter and spirit of nondiscrimination law.

-Any recipient of NYSTEC’s programs or services with a disability who needs an accommodation, or person of limited English proficiency who needs a translator or translation, in order to enjoy those services or programs should contact NYSTEC for assistance by phone at (315) 338-5818 or by letter to NYSTEC, ATTN: Compliance Department, at 99 Otis Street, 2nd Floor, Rome, New York 13441.
-NYSTEC shall respond promptly to all such requests within one week and will provide accommodations or translation at no cost to any qualified program recipient.
+Any recipient of NYSTEC programs or services with a disability who needs an accommodation, or persons of limited English proficiency who need a translator or translation to enjoy those services or programs should contact NYSTEC for assistance by phone at (315) 338-5818 or by letter to NYSTEC, ATTN: Compliance Department, at 99 Otis Street, 2nd Floor, Rome, New York 13441.
+NYSTEC shall respond promptly to all such requests within one week and will provide accommodations or translation, at no cost, to any qualified program recipient.

-NYSTEC encourages employees and any program recipients or beneficiaries to report any perceived discrimination or violation of any civil rights law immediately to the Leadership Team, Corporate Risk and Compliance Manger, or Talent Management.
+NYSTEC encourages employees and any program recipients or beneficiaries to report any perceived discrimination or violation of any civil rights law immediately to the Leadership Team, the corporate risk and compliance manger, or to human resources.
 Any employee or program recipient/beneficiary who believes they have encountered discrimination (whether from a NYSTEC manager, coworker, supplier, vendor, visitor, or client, etc.) should report such behavior immediately, in accordance with NYSTEC’s procedure for reporting such incidents.

 NYSTEC does not permit retaliation of any kind against anyone who opposes a discriminatory practice, makes a good-faith complaint of discrimination, or furnishes information or participates in any manner in an investigation of such a complaint.
 Any NYSTEC employee who is found to have engaged in any such retaliation shall be subject to disciplinary action, up to and including termination.